-Your student will need to schedule an appointment with his/her academic advisor to go over his/her graduation requirements and classes that your student is thinking about taking while abroad.
+Your student will need to schedule an appointment with their academic advisor to go over their graduation requirements and classes that your student is thinking about taking while abroad.
 They will be able to map out a timeline to ensure that your student’s academic plan runs smoothly.
 Many DePaul study abroad programs offer classes that work with DePaul’s requirements for the Liberal Studies Program.

 Forms and Documents